 Setting up CodeGuard – Site

 After you've purchased CodeGuard, you can access it just like any other addon product through the Customer Portal.
 Once purchased, CodeGuard will automatically start backing up your files on your primary domain.
-If you are using WordPress or another app that requires a database, you must configure CodeGuard to back up the database portion of your website.
+If you are using WordPress or another app that requires a database, you must configure CodeGuard to back up your website's database.

 - CodeGuard will not affect or be affected by CDN networks because it is set up via FTP/SFTP.

 - CodeGuard does not offer malware scans and monitoring.
-As a HostGator customer, check out our SiteLock security plans.
+As a HostGator customer, check out our HostGator Malware Protection security plans.

 Adding a website to CodeGuard